Diane Nash: Later life

 After the Civil Rights Movement, Nash moved back to Chicago, where she worked in the fields of education and real estate, continuing as an advocate and championing causes such as fair housing and antiwar efforts.
 She still lives in Chicago, only a few miles away from her son Douglass Bevel, with whom she remains very close.
 In 2013, Nash expressed her support for Barack Obama, while also sharing her misgivings about his continuing involvement in the wars in Iraq and Afghanistan.
 While encouraged by the positive implications associated with electing the first Black president of the United States, Nash still believes that the true changes in American society will come from its citizens, not government officials.
 Although she attended the Selma 50th anniversary celebrations in March 2015, Nash was noticeably absent from the restaging of the 1965 Selma march.
 When asked about her refusal to participate in the historic event, Nash cited the attendance of former president George W. Bush.
 Nash, who has dedicated her life to pursuits of peace and nonviolence, declared that Bush "stands for just the opposite: For violence and war and stolen elections, and his administration…had people tortured."
 Decades after she played a critical role in the Civil Rights Movement, Nash remains committed to the principles of nonviolence that have guided her throughout her life.
 Although she was a key architect in many of the Movement's most successful efforts, she remains humble upon reflection.
 "It took many thousands of people to make the changes that we made, people whose names we'll never know.
 They'll never get credit for the sacrifices they've made, but I remember them."
 In July 2022, Joe Biden presented Nash with the Presidential Medal of Freedom.

 Personal life

-While preparing to participate in the Nashville sit-ins, Nash first met fellow protester James Bevel, whom she would later marry.
-They had two children together, a son and a daughter.
-The couple divorced after seven years of marriage and Nash never remarried.
+Nash first met fellow protester James Bevel while they were preparing to participate in the Nashville sit-ins.
+Nash and Bevel were married in 1961.
+The couple had two children together, a son and a daughter.
+They divorced in 1968, after seven years of marriage; Nash never remarried.